What factors affect the build time?

 Planning and Research

 The initial phase of any website project is planning and research.
-During this phase, it is crucial to understand the client’s business, services, and specific requirements for the website.
-To gather this information, most we utilise an onboarding questionnaire.
+During this phase, it is crucial that we understand our client’s business, services, and specific requirements for the website.
+To gather this information, we utilise an onboarding questionnaire.
 The duration of this phase is influenced by factors such as the number of stakeholders involved and the availability of staff to provide the necessary information.

 Clear communication between the client and the web design team is paramount during the planning and research phase.
 The more comprehensive and detailed the information provided, the smoother the subsequent stages of the project will be.
-Without a solid understanding of the client’s needs, it becomes challenging to create an effective and efficient website.
+Without a solid understanding of the client’s needs, it becomes challenging to create an effective and efficient website that truly meets their needs and requirements.

 Wireframing and Prototyping

-Once the planning and research phase is complete and the necessary information has been gathered, the web design team moves on to wireframing and prototyping.
+Once the planning and research phase is complete and the necessary information has been gathered, we move on to wireframing and prototyping.
 This phase involves creating the visual layout and structure of the website.

 Website Build